softwerkskammer/Agora/README.md

 #### Python

 * Python 2.7 (not Python 3!) in system path
+* For Mac OS: Python 2.7 is already installed.
 * For Windows:
   * Make sure that Python and node.js are both either 32 bit or 64 bit - mixed combinations will not work!
   * Add an environment variable `PYTHON` that points to the Python executable.